 Cover your bowl with a damp towel to hold in the moisture, and set it in a warm place to rise for an hour.
 Once it doubles in size, you’re set.

-Melt your butter and brush the tops of your homemade dinner rolls with it, making sure not to crush any rising of the dough.
+Melt your butter and use a pastry brush to brush the tops of your homemade dinner rolls with it, making sure not to crush any rising of the dough.

 How to Shape Homemade Dinner Rolls into Knots